pudly/schmopera-hugo/content/articles/freedom-ride.md

 draft = true
 image_gallery = []
 postamble = "MassOpera's presentation of _Freedom Ride_ happens on November 3, 3pm, at The Strand Theatre in Dorchester, MA." preamble = "On its way to a 2020 world premiere at Chicago Opera Theatre, [Dan Shore's _Freedom Ride_](http://massopera.org/freedom-ride/) will be part of MassOpera's latest New Opera Workshop, November 3 at the Strand Theatre in Dorchester, MA.
-Set in 1961, _Freedom Ride_ centres on Sylvie Davenport, a young student drawn into the Civil Rights Movement.\n\nWe spoke with Shore and conductor/COT Music Director Lidiya Yanksovskaya, about this MassOpera performance and the larger creation process of new operas like _Freedom Ride_." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1571844326/media/2019/10/sqFreedomRide_xwbyx6.jpg" primary_image_credit = "The cast of Freedom Ride at MassOpera, 2019.
+Named for the [1961 Freedom Riders](https://en.wikipedia.org/wiki/Freedom_Riders) of the segregated American south, the opera centres on one young student who is pulled into the Civil Rights Movement.\n\nWe spoke with Shore and conductor/COT Music Director Lidiya Yanksovskaya, about this MassOpera performance and the larger creation process of new operas like _Freedom Ride_." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1571844326/media/2019/10/sqFreedomRide_xwbyx6.jpg" primary_image_credit = "The cast of Freedom Ride at MassOpera, 2019.
 Photo: Nile Scott Hawver." related_articles = ["articles/talking-with-composers-alexina-louie.md", "articles/talking-with-conductors-lidiya-yankovskaya.md"]